letsencrypt/cp-cps/CP-CPS.md

 ISRG has created and maintains incident response procedures for a range of potential compromise and disaster situations.
 Such situations include, but are not limited to, natural disasters, security incidents, and equipment failure.
 Incident response plans are reviewed, potentially updated, and tested on at least an annual basis.

-### 5.7.2 Recovery Procedures if Computing resources, software, and/or data are corrupted
+### 5.7.2 Computing resources, software, and/or data are corrupted

 In the event that computing resources, software, and/or data are corrupted or otherwise damaged, ISRG will assess the situation, including its impact on CA integrity and security, and take appropriate action.
 CA operations may be suspended until mitigation is complete.
 Subscribers may be notified if corruption or damage has a material impact on the service provided to them.

-### 5.7.3 Recovery Procedures after Key Compromise
+### 5.7.3 Entity private key compromise procedures

 In the event that an ISRG CA Private Key is compromised, or suspected to be compromised, ISRG will immediately launch a thorough investigation.
 Forensic evidence will be collected and secured as quickly as possible.
 If it cannot be determined with a high degree of certainty that the private key in question was not compromised, then the following steps may be taken in whatever order ISRG Security Officers deem most appropriate: